splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 ##### 6. Splunk Application Performance Monitoring

-Discover the power of **full end-to-end visibility** by jumping from a RUM trace (frontend) to an APM trace (backend).
+Discover the power of **full end-to-end visibility** by jumping from a RUM trace (front-end) to an APM trace (back-end).
 All the services are sending telemetry (traces and spans) that Splunk Observability Cloud can visualize, analyze and use to detect anomalies and errors.

 ##### 7. Using Logs with Splunk Log Observer